All of these pages present statements made by the followers of Rudolf Steiner

 Rudolf Steiner’s followers are generally willing to believe almost any occult fantasy (gnomes, fairies, Atlantis, astrology, curative crystals... see “Occultism” and "Superstition").
 They are also prepared to embrace many conspiracy theories (see, e.g., “Double Trouble”).
 Anthroposophists sometimes deny that humans have been to the Moon.
 Why?
 Because they do not want to accept science's description of the solar system; they want to believe Steiner descriptions instead.
 For instance, “[T]he moon today is like a fortress in the universe, in which there lives a population that fulfilled its human destiny over 15,000 years ago, after which it withdrew to the moon ...
 This is only one of the ‘cities’ in the universe, one colony, one settlement among many.” — Rudolf Steiner, RUDOLF STEINER SPEAKS TO THE BRITISH (Rudolf Steiner Press, 1998), p.
 93.

-(Other books by “bestselling” author Wisnewski — all in German, most about conspiracies — bear titles such as MASTERMIND OF POWER , THE TV DICTATORSHIP, CLASSIFIED TERROR, and HIDDEN, COVERED-UP, FORGOTTEN.)
+(Other books by “bestselling” author Wisnewski — all in German, most about conspiracies — bear titles such as MASTERMIND OF POWER , THE TV DICTATORSHIP, CLASSIFIED TERROR, and HIDDEN, COVERED-UP, FORGOTTEN.
+R.R. translations.)

 “On several occasions [in this book] we have had to point to the tendency to differentiate between two classes of faculty members in a Waldorf school, the higher and the lower level ones ...
 [T]here have always been two classes in society, the haves and the have-nots ...
 This tendency toward polarization can be found in Waldorf schools as well ...
 I have mentioned the esoteric circle [among the faculty] ...
 Most of those who are interested in Waldorf schools probably already know that the teachers who so desire (in other words who are being admitted) already have an esoteric connection [i.e., they are Anthroposophists].
 Of course, there is nothing wrong with this, not even exclusivity.
 This is part of human freedom.
 It merely must remain in the purely spiritual sphere.” — Dieter Brüll, THE WALDORF SCHOOL AND THREEFOLD STRUCTURE (Association of Waldorf Schools of North America, 1997), pp. 83-85.

 According to Rudolf Steiner, Waldorf schools should be staffed almost entirely by Anthroposophists.
 In practice, however, this is often impractical — as even Steiner knew.
 Thus, Waldorf faculties are often divided between Anthroposophists and non-Anthroposophists.
 The former generally have a long-term commitment to the school and they often form the inner core, wielding the power in the school.
-The latter are often distinctly second-class citizens who may soon be replaced when Anthroposophists can be found to take their places.
+The latter are often distinctly second-class citizens who may be replaced when Anthroposophists can be found to take their places.
 In the meantime, considerable tension can build up, often to the detriment of all involved — including the students.
+(There are also occasional divisions between the Anthroposophists on a faculty — over doctrinal or "ideological" differences — which only make things worse.)

 “It is wise, on encountering a fairy, not to be too overeager in one’s scrutiny.
 Little People — like those other innocents, animals, and children — have an intense dislike of being stared at.
 They love to stare at us, of course, but will turn away at once and disappear the moment we return the favor.
 They have grown shy in the face of our disbelief in them.” — Marjorie Spock, FAIRY WORLDS AND WORKERS (Anthroposophic Press, 1980), p.
 28.